The number-one question my OT friends ask me is whether or not they should be AOTA members.

 The American Occupational Therapy Association (AOTA) is our professional organization.
 Its aim is to improve the quality of OT, and represent the interests of OT professionals and students in the US.

-Roughly 60,000 of the approximately 213,000 occupational therapy professionals are members of AOTA, so you’re in good company whether you decide to make the investment or not!
+Roughly 65,000 of the approximately 230,000 occupational therapy professionals across the country are members of AOTA, so you’re in good company whether you decide to make the investment or not!

 Is AOTA worth it?